Lund, British Columbia

 Lund is a small craft harbour and unincorporated village on Tla'amin land in qathet Regional District, British Columbia, Canada.
 It is along the northern part of the Salish Sea on the mainland BC coast.
 The main landmark in the village is the Lund Hotel, established in 1905.
 By boat from Lund, the Copeland Islands (Copeland Islands Marine Provincial Park) and Desolation Sound, (which includes Desolation Sound Marine Provincial Park) are nearby.
-Lund is home to many shops and services including a general store, a restaurant overlooking the water, kayak and adventure tourism stores, and Nancy's Bakery, a favourite of locals and tourists.
+Lund is home to a number of shops and services, including a general store and multiple restaurants.